jaxon-php/jaxon-core/README.md

 The project documentation is available in [English](http://www.jaxon-php.org/en/docs/) and [French](http://www.jaxon-php.org/fr/docs/).

-Some sample codes are provided in the [jaxon-php/jaxon-examples](https://github.com/jaxon-php/jaxon-examples) package, and demonstrated on the website [here](http://www.jaxon-php.org/examples/).
+Some sample codes are provided in the [jaxon-php/jaxon-examples](https://github.com/jaxon-php/jaxon-examples) package, and demonstrated in [the website](http://www.jaxon-php.org/examples/).

 Contribute
 ----------